alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

 ﻿# Hybrid Crops
 An expansion to Stardew Valley that adds the ability to create hybrid crops.

-## Progress
+## Devlog
 ### 1.0.0
+8/27/2021
-8/27 - Initial code created.
-Started developing plan for structure and implementation.
+ * Initial code created.
+ * Started developing plan for structure and implementation.
 Gathering modding resources relevant to what will be necessary for the mod.

 ## Plan
 ### Hybrid Seed Maker